 - Student Housing at Panoramic - All accepted students will receive an email with student housing information from the Office of Student Affairs once the Office of Admission receives the “Enrollment and Deposit Form” discussed above.
 The email will contain housing forms that are due on April 28 for graduate applicants and May 12 for undergraduate applicants.
 Undergraduate applicants should review the Residency Requirement.

-- MyStudentBody - All accepted students will receive an email with online course information from the Office of Student Affairs once the Office of Admission receives the “Enrollment and Deposit Form” discussed above.
-MyStudentBody is an online course about alcohol and drugs, as well as sexual violence prevention.
-The goal of the course is to increase students’ knowledge, to decrease harmful behaviors, and to provide information to help students make good decisions.
-Our school requires all new students to complete the coursework before the start of Orientation.
+- Haven and AlocholEDU Courses - All accepted students will receive an email with online course information from the Office of Student Affairs once the Office of Admission receives the “Enrollment and Deposit Form” discussed above.
+The goal of the coursea is to increase students’ knowledge, to decrease harmful behaviors, and to provide information to help students make good decisions.
+Our school requires all new students to complete the assigned coursework before the start of Orientation.
 The deadline is Wednesday, August 9 for course completion.